DataDog/dd-trace-js/CONTRIBUTING.md

 Sometimes new patterns or new ideas emerge which would be a substantial improvement over the existing state.
 It can be tempting to want to go all-in on a new way to do something, but the code churn can be hard to manage.
 It's best to introduce such new things incrementally and advocate for their adoption gradually through the rest of the codebase.
 As old systems are gradually phased out, the infrastructure which supports them can be deleted or relegated to lazy-loading only if and when that specific part of the system needs to be used.

+## Test everything.

+It's very difficult to know if a change is valid unless there are tests to prove it.
+As an extension of that, it's also difficult to know the _use_ of that code is valid if the way it is integrated is not propertly tested.
+For this reason we generally favour integration tests over unit tests.
+If an API is expected to be used in different places or in different ways then it should generally include unit tests too for each unique scenario, however great care should be taken to ensure unit tests are actually testing the _logic_ and not just testing the _mocks_.
+It's a very common mistake to write a unit test that abstracts away the actual use of the interface so much that it doesn't actually test how that interface works in real-world scenarios.
+Remember to test how it handles failures, how it operates under heavy load, and how it impacts usability of what its purpose is.

+## Don't forget benchmarks!

+Observability products tend to have quite a bit of their behaviour running in app code hot paths.
+It's important we extensively benchmark anything we expect to have heavy use to ensure it performs well and we don't cause any significant regressions through future changes.
+Measuring once at the time of writing is insufficient--a graph with just one data point is not going to tell you much of anything.

 ## Always consider backportability

 To reduce delta between release lines and make it easier for us to support older versions we try as much as possible to backport every change we can.
 We should be diligent about keeping breaking changes to a minimum and ensuring we don't use language or runtime features which are too new.
 This way we can generally be confident that a change can be backported.